Partnership With Families

 Our setting uses a key person approach.
 This means that each member of staff has a group of children for whom she is particularly responsible.
 Your child's key person will be the person who works with you to make sure that the childcare that we provide is right for your child's particular needs and interests.
 When your child first starts at the setting, she will help your child to settle and throughout your child's time at the setting, she will help your child to benefit from our activities.
 We carry out home visits in September as well as parent evenings throughout the year.

 To make sure that our provision meets the needs of each individual child, we take account of any special needs a child may have.
 We work to the requirement of the Special educational needs and disability code of practice: 0-25 years (2015).
-We liaise on a regular basis with our area inclusion officer and we will make contact with other agencies as and when necessary Our Special educational needs coordinator is Sarah Duncalfe.
+We liaise on a regular basis with our area inclusion officer and we will make contact with other agencies as and when necessary Our Special educational needs coordinator is Tina Fearnley.
 She is continually updated with any training as and when necessary.

 To find out more, download our prospectus